 The group signed a deal with the new label Destroy All Records Entertainment for North America in 2007.
 The band’s fourth CD, Hell Destroyer, was out soon thereafter.
 The album was licensed to MTM for Europe.
 The group parted ways with drummer Mikey Neil and was seeking a replacement in the summer of 2007.
 Drummer Norm Leggio, formerly of Psychotic Waltz, joined in October.
 The band soon issued a DVD called Live In Switzerland.
 American white metal band Cage released its latest album, Science Of Annihilation, on May 22nd independently through Music Buy Mail.
 Founding bassist Mike Giordano and lead guitarist Anthony Wayne McGinn exited Cage in 2010, with Mike departing due to medical reasons and Anthony for family reasons.
 Replacing Mike was bassist Steve Brogden who was the lead guitarist/vocalist for the thrash metal band Howler.
 Replacing Anthony was lead guitarist Garrett Peters of the death metal band Climhazzard and punk metal band Sayaka.
 Cage released its next album, Supremacy Of Steel, on November 25th, 2011 through Music Buy Mail.
 Right-wing Cage singer Sean Peck joined former Iron Maiden singer Blaze Bayley on stage on November 13th at Brick By Brick club in San Diego, California to sing the Iron Maiden song Man On The Edge.
 Peck had exercised thuggery with Bayley in 2004 when the latter criticized George W. Bush during a live performance.

 In 2013, Sean Peck and Dave Garcia of Cage recruited three new members.
 Monument guitarist Casey Tras, drummer Sean Elg of Nihilist and bassist Dwight Magic of Detonated were in.
-The band was working on a new album, which became a demo.
+The band was working on a new album, which became the Ancient Evil demo.
 Garcia had a solo album.
 Cage was touring the Middle East and Europe venturing to Cyprus, Sweden, Denmark, Spain, Portugal and France in 2017.
 Peck had another project in 2018.
 This one was called The Three Tremors.

 CAGE - DARKER THAN BLACK - FUGITIVE